 On the third day revise from memory what you memorized the last two days and a new one for that day, and so on.

 With time you will find that not only have you acquired a bulletproof memory, but also, memorize stuff much faster.

 Some people with this exercise, acquire what is referred to as photographic memory.

-The difference is that they retain in very fine and thorough detail.
+The difference is that they are retained in very fine, and thorough detail.

 So much so, that it’s as if the person can see a photograph of it in their imagination.

 This is the holy grail in terms of being productive!

 Right, I said it!
 Bet you were waiting for me to mention it, weren’t you?

 I don’t think there is a need to discuss all the overwhelming scientific evidence here.